remomueller/documentation/windows/130-ruby.md

 **DO NOT ENTER A NUMBER.
 Simply click "ENTER".**
 - Click ENTER

 The installation may take an additional 5 to 10 minutes.
-At the end is should say MSYS2 installed successfully, you can ignore other errors.
+At the end it should say "MSYS2 seems to be properly installed", you can ignore other errors.

 - Close installer